rollthecloudinc/quell/README.md

 - Context system that allows pages to react to state changes is extensible.
 - Three default layouts exist: grid (gridster), gridless (flat), and split (flex layout).
 - Layouts are also extensible.
 Create your own layouts and plug them into the system for user selection.

+Future Enahancements:

+Auth system is currently hard coded to aws.
+Make the auth system extensible.
+Websocket support.
+Customization of panel page presentation using css/scss that overrides defaults.
+Media is currently hard coded to back-end api (not open source yet).
+Make this extensible.
+More attribute widgets.
+Panel page form integration possible using well known libraries like formly.
+Using panel pages as content.
+Data grid / actions within panel pages.